 Working with a range of industry partners, we developed the Don’t Wait to Anticoagulate project, featuring a range of toolkits for clinicians, pharmacists and patients to support shared decision making and optimise anticoagulation for patients with AF.
 This is supported by quality improvement (QI) methodology and clinical skills training

 During phase one, we designed and tested the project with 11 GP practices.
 It is now being tested across the Gloucestershire CCG area, with detailed evaluation by the University of the West of England to follow from June 2016.

 Phase three will see wider roll-out across other CCG areas within the West of England and in partnership with other AHSNs across the country.
 We are working with the University of Bath to model the impacts of Atrial Fibrillation management on health and social care systems.

-In phase one (complete) and phase two (ongoing) we have seen improved patient care, increased confidence in shared decision, and improved working practices in the AF care pathways through a multidisciplinary approach.
+In phase one and phase two (complete) we have seen improved patient care, increased confidence in shared decision, and improved working practices in the AF care pathways through a multidisciplinary approach.